Large Scale Prediction with Decision Trees: Introduction

-Motivated by Stone's conditions for consistency in nonparametric regression \cite{stone1977consistent}, most existing convergence results for decision trees follow an approach in which the approximation error is bounded by the mesh of the induced partition.
-Conditions are then imposed to ensure that the mesh approaches zero as the depth of the tree increases.
-This is then combined with a standard empirical process argument to show vanishing estimation error, which in turn, implies that the prediction error vanishes also \cite{denil2014, breiman1984, wager2015, wager2018estimation}.
-In contrast, the aforementioned paper \cite{scornet2015} controls the variation of the regression function inside the cells of the partition, without explicitly controlling the mesh, though the theoretical consequences are similar.
+Motivated by Stone's conditions for consistency in non-parametric regression \citep{stone1977consistent}, most existing convergence results for decision trees follow an approach in which the approximation error is bounded by the mesh of the induced partition of the input space.
+Conditions are then imposed, either explicitly or implicitly, to ensure that the mesh approaches zero as the depth of the tree increases.
+This is then combined with a standard empirical process argument to show vanishing estimation error, which in turn, implies that the prediction risk vanishes also \citep{denil2014, breiman1984, wager2015, wager2018estimation}.
+In contrast, the aforementioned paper \citep{scornet2015consistency} controls the variation of the regression function inside the cells of the partition, without explicitly controlling the mesh, though the theoretical consequences are similar.
 While these techniques can be useful to prove consistency statements, they are not generally delicate enough to capture the adaptive properties of the tree or handle high dimensional situations.
-To address this shortcoming, \cite{chi2020asymptotic} and \cite{klusowski2020sparse} developed techniques to bypass having to use the partition mesh as a proxy for the approximation error and instead directly analyze the prediction error by exploiting the greedy optimization construction of CART.
-However, they make very strong (essentially unverifiable, except in a narrow set of cases) assumptions on the tree construction and data generating process, as well as operate in only a moderately high dimensional regime.
-Our theory reveals that these assumptions are not strictly necessary in a general additive setting.